 Chapter six of the ADA guidelines, which are available at ADA.gov, lays out most of the requirements for accessible bathroom vanities and lavatories.
 The first factor to note is the required clearance, which affects the size of the bathroom and the placement of the vanity with respect to other bathroom fixtures as well as the door.

 You must provide clear floor space measuring 30 inches centered at the sink and extending to either side and 48 inches outward from the point where the toe and knee clearances begin.
 The door cannot swing into this clear floor space.
 You must also provide at least 20 inches between the center of the sink and the side wall or the nearest tall obstacle to the side of the vanity.
 This is more than the standard building code requirement of 15 inches.

 To allow wheelchair users to approach and use the sink vanity, there must be knee and toe clearance under the sink.
 The minimum undersink toe clearance is 9 inches from the floor, and the minimum knee clearance is 27 inches.
 Sharp obstructions are not permitted in this clear space, and exposed pipes must be insulated to prevent scalding.

 The top rim of the sink in an accessible bathroom can be no more than 34 inches from the floor.
 This is not necessarily the maximum countertop height because if the sink has a high rim, the countertop must be lower to compensate.
 It's also good to know that only one bathroom sink has to be accessible, so if you have room for more than one sink, one of them can be set above the ADA limits.

-The width of the countertop should be no more than 21 inches, according to Accessible Homes Advisor.
-This is about 3 inches shorter than a standard countertop and allows wheelchair users to reach the faucet, wall switch and wall outlets.
+The depth of the countertop should be no more than 21 inches, according to Accessible Homes Advisor.
+This is about 3 inches shallower than a standard countertop and allows wheelchair users to reach the faucet, wall switch and wall outlets.

 Installing Cabinetry Under the Countertop